cwang9208/checkpoint-restore/README.md

 Config u1 fstab to share memory between host OS and container.
 ```
 sudo echo "/dev/shm dev/shm none bind,create=dir" > /var/lib/lxc/u1/fstab

+The first field describes the block special device or remote filesystem to be mounted.
+The second field describes the mount point for the filesystem.
 ```

 Append these lines to `/var/lib/lxc/u1/config`